 Excerpts from the Article by Caroline Gallegos on Monday, February 10, 2020 – Novogratic

 The renovation of the development was too costly for the archdiocese to fund without help from a third party and the preservation of the historic buildings and archeological site presented additional problems.
 Pre-development had been in progress for almost four years, but the rehabilitation wasn’t financially feasible.
-The developer, Mission DG Ltd., reached out to Novogradac in December 2017 for financial projections for the project.
+Mission Development Group (Mission), reached out to Novogradac in December 2017 for financial projections for the project.
 Novogradac also assisted with the HTCs and ensured that everything was in compliance.
 The financing closed and construction began in July 2018.

 The St. John represents the catalyst needed for the ongoing redevelopment of this urban neighborhood.
 Immediately adjacent to The St. John and Mission Concepción, on a 1-acre site, the Archdiocese of San Antonio is beginning the redevelopment of an abandoned school church and classroom building into a World Heritage Site mission pilgrimage chapel and conference center operated by the archdiocese.